DarraghDuffy/blog/published/TLS-Handshake.md

 > DH, RSA and Ephemeral

-In the DH key exchange process, the actual *pre-master* secret is **not** sent, so, this is an advantage!
+In the DH key exchange process, the actual *pre-master* secret is **not** sent, and so, this is an advantage!
 While in RSA Key Exchange the *pre-master* secret is issued directly (this approach has more Risk associated with it), in this case, the Client creates a pre-master secret and encrypts with the Server's public key.

 DH requires the public exponents to be exchanged, in cases where static exponents are used (i.e., non ephemeral), the Server's certificate will contain the Server's DH public exponent.
 While the Client's public exponent will be sent with the Client's Key Exchange.